youngfly/Remote-Sensing-Distillation/README.md

 # ARSD
 The official code for ARSD-S3MKM-DIL

-you should install as the mmdetection official setting https://github.com/open-mmlab/mmdetection
+You should install as the instruction of mmdetection official setting https://github.com/open-mmlab/mmdetection

-We release the configs (a_configs) and some designed modules in (mmdet)
+We release the configs (a_configs) and some designed modules (mmdet)

 We foucus more on the detection distilaltion in remote sensing  field.